soulwing/pinject/README.md

 * In any `beans.properties` file
 * In a system property or environment variable

-An EL expression may produce another EL expression; every EL expression is recursively evaluated until it produces literal text.
+> The evaluation of an EL expression _must not_ produce another EL expression.
+> This is enforced to prevent an infinite recursion in resolving property values.
+> If there are valid use cases that cannot be solved without recursive
+> evaluation of EL expressions, please open an issue.

 The value for an injected property may use any combination of literal text and value expressions; `yes, ${name}, you can do this!`